-Pursuant to section 3A of the International Obligations (Economic and Ancillary Measures) Act, Chapter 16 (IOEAMA), licensees and registrants of the Securities Commission of The Bahamas (the Commission) are hereby informed that on 25 June 2020 the Security Council renewed the sanctions regime imposed on the Democratic Republic of the Congo for one year, with the unanimous adoption of resolution 2528 (2020) under Chapter VII of the Charter of the United Nations.
-The renewal includes a series of measures set out in paragraphs 1 to 6 of resolution 2293 (2016), provided herewith.
-The press release is attached hereto and can also be found at the below web address:
+Pursuant to section 3A of the International Obligations (Economic and Ancillary Measures) Act, Chapter 16 (IOEAMA), licensees and registrants of the Securities Commission of The Bahamas (the Commission) are hereby informed that on 30 June 2022, the Security Council extended the sanctions regime imposed on the Democratic Republic of Congo, including the arms embargo, travel ban and asset freeze, for one year.

+By the adoption of Resolution 2641 (2022) under Chapter VII of the Charter of the United Nations, the Security Council renewed the measures set out in paragraphs 1 to 6 of Resolution 2293 (2016) related to the arms embargo, travel ban and asset freeze, which requires all States to refrain from, among other things, providing weapons to non-governmental entities operating in the Democratic Republic of the Congo, until 1 July 2023.